 James Wellwood “Whitey” Basson, is the former Managing Director and Chief Executive of Shoprite Holdings Ltd, the largest food retailer in Africa.

-Whitey Basson was born on the family farm Dasbosch in the Porterville district on the 8th of January 1946 to parents Jack and Maude Basson, who had another boy and girl.
+Basson was born on the family farm Dasbosch in the Porterville district on the 8th of January 1946 to parents Jack and Maude Basson, who had another son and daughter.

 From mid-1970 and in 1971 he practiced as a Chartered Accountant with the then Brink, Roos & Du Toit in Cape Town, now PriceWaterhouseCoopers, after which he joined Pep Stores Ltd, a client of his, as financial manager.
 In 1974 he was appointed to the Board and remained a member until 2004.